cgwid/PreviewDay/README.md

 For the ToDo lists, it gets the tasks:
 1) That are not yet completed
 2) Displays the subtasks for Tasks that have them
+3) Displays the notes for the Task
-2) Orders by Importance
+4) Orders by Importance
-3) Hightlights the tasks that have been marked important in red
+5) Hightlights the tasks that have been marked important in red

 For the Calendar:
 1) It gets the events for that day